As Gonzaga stars in hoops-crazed Spokane, Baylor finds a way to thrive in football-mad Waco

-And so there hovered — and hovered, and hovered — two places still amid the giddiness of climbing: Gonzaga craving a first national title after a staggering 21 straight March Madness berths and one runner-up finish, Baylor a first Final Four since 1950 after two Elite Eights in the 2010s.
-And there they’ll hover in the all-Indiana March Madness as almost all of their townspeople hope from home.
+And so there hovered — and hovered and hovered — two places still amid the giddiness of climbing: Gonzaga craving a first national title after a staggering 21 straight March Madness berths and one runner-up finish, Baylor a first Final Four since 1950 after two Elite Eights in the 2010s.
+And there they will hover in the all-Indiana March Madness as almost all of their townspeople hope from home.

 It’s one motley duo of college towns, both with rivers, both loving their pedestrian bridges over their rivers, one with snow-capped mountains in the distance, the other with big-news snow this year, both with smallish schools that revel in smallish-ness.
 Gonzaga has 7,295 enrolled; Baylor, 19,522 (“smallish” for Texas); Spokane has about 220,000 people, Waco about 135,000.
 Around one (Waco), it’s common to hear mentions of Jesus, and around the other (in the Pacific Northwest), it’s possible to pass consecutive billboards advertising Jesus and cannabis.

-So, are these what you call basketball towns?
+So are these what you call basketball towns?

-Absolutely (Spokane), and sort of (Waco).
+Absolutely (Spokane) and sort of (Waco).

 Now, you don’t want to go messing around comparing your hoop chops against Spokane.
-Spokane, with its giant Gonzaga and its gigantic annual 3-on-3 Hoopfest, breathes basketball such that in 2019 it went ahead and re-nicknamed itself “Hooptown USA” The nickname fit “like your first pair of Chuck Taylors back in elementary school,” editor Rob Curley wrote in the Spokesman-Review.
+Spokane, with its giant Gonzaga and its gigantic annual three-on-three Hoopfest, breathes basketball such that in 2019 it went ahead and re-nicknamed itself “Hooptown USA.”
+The nickname fit “like your first pair of Chuck Taylors back in elementary school,” editor Rob Curley wrote in the Spokesman-Review.

-Matt Santangelo, the late-1990s Gonzaga star and executive director of Hoopfest, reels off a list of former Zags who chose Spokane for life.
+Matt Santangelo, the late-1990s Gonzaga star and executive director of Hoopfest, reels off a list of former Bulldogs who chose Spokane for life.
 He noted Gonzaga’s abundant senior-citizen fans, hailed a rare “thread through the generations” and said of basketball: “It’s the connector.
 It cuts across generations.
 It cuts across backgrounds.”

 Waco, well, that’s harder to pinpoint.
 That’s in Texas, man.
 Maybe no American city shouts its football as readily as Waco, its McLane Stadium hugging Interstate 35 as the trucks and others roll between Dallas and Austin.
 But in Waco, winning basketball joins a current air of civic hope in which Wacoans tell of Baylor’s lofty rankings from acrobatics to golf to the basketball dynasty of that Waco ambassador, Kim Mulkey, all while some 1.5 million souls in 2018 alone visited the famed Magnolia Market at the Silos of the famed Chip and Joanna Gaines of the famed TV show about refurbished farmhouses and reclaimed wood and sliding barn doors and, of course, shiplap paneling.